mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-es.md

 ### TypeScript

 To fully take advantage of type inference, you need to set the `multiple` prop to `undefined`, `false` or `true`.
 See [this discussion](https://github.com/mui-org/material-ui/pull/18854#discussion_r364215153) for more details.
 TypeScript might solve this bug in the future.

+### ListboxComponent

+If you provide a custom `ListboxComponent` prop, you need to make sure that the intended scroll container has the `role` attribute set to `listbox`.
+This ensures the correct behavior of the scroll, for example when using the keyboard to navigate.

 ## Accesibilidad